 Check out your inventory.
 There must be items that need more attention than others.
 Therefore, you should not treat all of your inventory the same way.

-Items in category C require less attention, because they have smaller financial impact, despite the high frequency of sales.
+Items in category C require less attention, because they have a smaller financial impact, despite the high frequency of sales.
 Meanwhile, goods in category B fall somewhere in between.

 2. Determine Your Minimum Stock Levels